 If you move an object in the 3D viewport with grid snapping enabled, it will always snap to increments of 1 meter or 1 inch, depending on your unit settings.
 You can hold Shift to snap to a tenth of that size.
 You can also set a different Scale in the Overlays menu in the top right corner to modify your grid size with a factor.

-If you open the Overlays menu in the top right corner again now you’ll see that the Subdivisions field is no longer grayed out.
+Open the Overlays menu in the top right corner again now you’ll see that the Subdivisions field is no longer grayed out.
 Set it to 1 to disable the automatic grid size change in 2D viewports.
 Set the Scale to the grid size you’d like to snap to.
 I’ve changed it from 1 to 8 on the screenshot.

 1 generic units equals 1 meter.
 If you are working in imperial units, convert your preferred grid size from feet to meters and use this value as your Scale.